Revision Rhinoplasty in Korea: Is It Worth It? Timing, Real Costs & Honest Results (2026)

 Ear cartilage grafting

 For smaller structural corrections — tip refinement, alar rim support, or columellar grafting — ear cartilage is a less invasive option.
-Well-suited for patients who do not require the structural strength of rib cartilage.
+It is well-suited for patients who do not require the structural strength of rib cartilage.

 Implant removal and replacement

 A significant proportion of international revision patients arrive in Korea with complications from silicone implants placed elsewhere: contracture, migration, infection, or skin thinning.
-Korean surgeons are experienced in removal and replacement with autologous tissue — addressing both the complication and the underlying structural needs simultaneously.
+Korean surgeons are experienced in removal and replacement with autologous tissue — addressing both the complication and the underlying structural needs at the same time.

 3D CT surgical planning